SHAKyMLRepo/Project-7-Spotify-Recommendations-using-KMeans-Clustering/Readme.md

 df.to_csv('Model/df.csv', index=False)
 X_scaled_df.to_csv('Model/X_scaled_df.csv', index=False)
 ```

+### Deployment
+This file was then used to build an online webapp using the model to generate song recommendations based on a users input artist, album and song.
+The code for this webapp is included in the repository if you wish to find the implementation details.
+If you want to just test out the webapp itself, you can find the resulting deployed application at the following website (http://roadlesswalked.pythonanywhere.com/songs), please feel free to try it out.

 ### Learning Outcomes
 The completion of this project illustrated a number learning points for machine learning tasks and unsupervised learning in particular: